FlorentLee/TreeManipulation/README.md

 # MCC Tree Converter
-You can use this tool to convert your MCC tree to a CSV file and then upload it to the Kepler.gl Visualization App.\
+You can use this tool to convert your MCC tree to a CSV file and then apply it to the Kepler.gl Visualization App.\
-Here are some changes you should make to incorporate your own tree file.

-1.

-2.
+Plase follow the instructions in the comments of main.py to incorporate your own dataset correctly.